duneanalytics/docs/docs/app/alerts.md

 ---

-**Get notified when something important happens.**
+**Alerts allow you to receive notifications based on any query!**

-Alerts allow users to set notifications for a scheduled query.
+Alerts allows users to set notifications for a scheduled query.
 These notifications are triggered each time the query runs.
 Supported delivery methods include:

 - **Email:** Multiple email addresses can be added.
 - **Webhooks:** Alerts can be sent to a specified callback URL.